 Contact number: 483 4298

-Located opposite the entrance to the coloured earth.
+The Curious Corner is located opposite the entrance to the coloured earth.
 It’s a house of illusions that offers fun entertainment for the whole family.
 Many interactive optical illusions.
 Take lots of photos.

 I am now a giant ...

 Opening hours: every day from 09h30 to 17h30.
 Last entry is at 16h15

 Duration of visit about 90 minutes

 That’s the place to visit to see how rum is distilled.
 Plus you have the opportunity to taste their delicious rum.